CNElab-Plus/2023_Summer_Workshop/2. ML with Python/HW2_spec.md

 ## Assignment 7: Common Spatial Patterns (CSP)

 Apply the CSP algorithm for Brain-Computer Interface (BCI) classification of Electroencephalography (EEG) data.
 Given a dataset of EEG data with corresponding class labels, use the CSP for feature extraction and classification.

-## Assignment 8: DBSCAN

-Apply the DBSCAN algorithm for clustering a dataset.
-Given a two-dimensional dataset, use the DBSCAN algorithm to cluster the data points into different groups.

-## Assignment 9: k-fold Cross-Validation

-Use k-fold cross-validation to evaluate the performance of a classification model.
-Using the cross-validation functions in scikit-learn, perform k-fold cross-validation on a classifier and compute the average accuracy.

-## Assignment 10: Leave-One-Subject-Out Cross-Validation

-Evaluate the performance of a classification model using the Leave-One-Subject-Out Cross-Validation method.
-Given a dataset with multiple subjects, apply the Leave-One-Subject-Out validation method for performance evaluation of a classifier.

-Remember to fork the assignments from our GitHub repository, and upon completion, upload them to your personal GitHub account.
-We look forward to seeing your solutions!